 Foster, Genevieve.
 Year of Lincoln, 1861.
 Scribner, 1970.

 Sandburg, Carl.
-Storm Over the Land: A Profile of the Civil War Taken Mainly from Abraham Lincoln: The War Years by Carl Sandburg.
-With 60 Halftones from Photographs and 98 Drawings, Maps, and Sketches.
+Storm Over the Land: A Profile of the Civil War Taken Mainly from Abraham Lincoln: The War Years.
 Harcourt, Brace, and Company, 1942.

 ASSASSINATION AND MURDER PLOTS

 Fireside, Bryna J.The Mary Surratt “Lincoln Assassination” Trial: A Headline Court Case.Enslow Publishers, 2001.